Brub/LearnStuff/python/03_code_styling.md

 Top-level function and classes are separated by two blank lines.
 Method definitions inside classes should be separated by one blank line.

+## Class names
+By convention, class names use CamelCase.

 ## Source File Encoding
 Python 3, UTF-8 is the default source encoding.
 Python 2, ASCII is the default source encoding.